HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 In the case of fonts, self-hosting and subsetting are two techniques that, when combined, can help reduce this waste.
 However, most third-parties come in the form of scripts.
 These incur a cost when transferring data over the network, but also utilize processing power on the end-user's device.
 For these, we can reduce their impact by loading them "just in time".

 This pattern is known as <a hreflang="en" href="https://www.patterns.dev/posts/import-on-interaction/">Import on Interaction</a>, which sees static facades used in place of interactive content when the page first loads.
 The content then gets requested and loaded just before the user interacts with an element.
-This can result in less data being transferred initially, and also reduces the processing required when viewing the page - especially if the script is never requested.
+This can result in less data being transferred initially, and also reduces the processing required when viewing the page—especially if the script is never requested.

 ### Implementing technical optimizations